doingandlearning/advAngularMar23/README.md

 	- let's write code together, ask questions and chat about what we find
 	- I'll collect questions as we go, depending on timing and how confident I can explain it clearly, we might end up answering them straight away, this afternoon or tomorrow
 - Check setup
+	- npm install --global @angular/cli
+	- Node versions (should be on 18, 16 just about okay!)
 - best practices and performance
+	- We'll think about these throughout what we're doing today.
 - interpolation {{}}
 	- app.ts and app.component.html
 - generating stuff